 It’s a trick that adds an extra layer of fear and disorientation to proceedings, in a movie that already plays an is he/isn’t he game with our danger instincts over Gemma’s new friend and her husband.

-I’m always surprised more films aren’t made in the English Lake District, particularly horror – the mobile phone reception is terrible and if you holiday there expecting wifi then all I can say is, ha (say, not email.
-Or text).
+I’m always surprised more films aren’t made in the English Lake District, particularly horror – the mobile phone reception is often terrible, which does away with one of the first problems when making a modern horror.

-The Unseen is directed by Gary Sinyor (Leon The Pig Farmer).
-Check out my review here along with interviews with the director and stars of the film.
+The Unseen is written and directed by Gary Sinyor (Leon The Pig Farmer).
+Check out my review here along with (spoilery!) interviews with the director and stars of the film.